 Trisomy 21 screening – Gwen is at increased risk of health complications of Trisomy 21 and so has condition specific screening on a yearly basis.

-Hearing - Gwen has a history of mild hearing loss and has a contact mini hearing aid.
+Hearing - Gwen has a history of mild to moderate hearing loss.
 A hearing test is completed annually.
 Gwen is inconsistent in her response to sound which is thought to be due to her concentration and attention difficulties.
 She would therefore benefit from prompting to maintain focus and stay on task.

 Vision - Gwen has worn glasses since 2018 and is under ophthalmology/orthoptics follow up regularly.
 She has good functioning visual fields, but the possibility raised of visual field inattention or processing difficulties which will be monitored.

 Communication - Gwen can talk in sentences but reverts to using noise and growls when distressed/for comfort.
 She can make her needs known and can be very headstrong.
-Gwen can make a structured choice - i.e. ‘this or this?’, but would not be able to respond accurately to ‘what would you like?’
+Gwen can make a structured choice - i.e. ‘this or this?’, but would not be able to respond accurately to ‘what would you like?’.
+Gwen can go rigid and dislocate her joints when stressed.

-Mobility – Gwen can normally walk slowly and is unsteady but has had recent problems requiring left patella stabilisation surgery in April 2022 and subsequent splint use and wheelchair use.
+Mobility – Gwen has had mobility problems from birth owing to hypotonia and being hyperflexive.
+She regularly dislocates her joints leading to an osteotomy in 2020, which left Gwen with a significant limp.
+Gwen’s bones are flat not typically round in profile.
+This is not a feature of Downs Symdrome generally.
+Gwen has turns in her feet.
+Gwen can walk but has always required a wheelchair for any distance.
+More recently Gwen required the exceptionally rare procedure of left patella stabilisation in April 2022, performed by the head of orthopaedics and complex needs team at Alder Hey.
+Subsequently she has required a plaster then splint use and wheelchair use.
 Prior to this, Gwen could walk around the house - slow and unsteady, but determined and generally successful in her movement, yet experiencing trips and falls every day.
+Gwen is determined to move under her own steam at home even when she was in a non weightbearing cast.
 Following her surgery, Gwen is full time in a wheelchair at school and has a physiotherapy plan in place to help recover mobility, however, she will never walk typically.
-Gwen is not suitable for a self-propelling/directed wheelchair and has a bespoke Mojo.
+Gwen is not suitable for a self-propelling/directed wheelchair and currently has a bespoke Mojo.
 Gwen has follow up with physiotherapy and orthopaedics.

-Sensory - Gwen does not feel pain typically and will inflict it on herself in a sensory seeking manner and will not report it, therefore requires supervision to keep her safe from herself.
+Sensory - Gwen does not feel or does not care about pain typically and will inflict it on herself in a sensory seeking manner and will not report it, therefore requires supervision to keep her safe from herself.

 GI related problems – Gwen has reflux and constipation requiring medication and follow up by the gastrointestinal team.